caylent-solutions/terraform-terratest-framework/README.md

 ## Examples

-For examples of how to use this framework, see the [Examples Directory](examples/README.md).
+For a complete working example of how to use this framework in a real Terraform module, see the [Example Directory](example/README.md).
+This example demonstrates best practices for structuring and testing Terraform modules using this framework.

+For simple test fixtures used by the framework's own tests, see the `tests/terraform-module-test-fixtures` directory.

 ## Installation